opadotun-taiwo/arima-sales-trend-prediction/README.md

 ![Revenue prediction for 2026](quarterly_revenue_forecast.png)

 ## Project Overview
-This project forecasts quarterly revenue for a fintech company using time-series analysis and ARIMA modeling.
+This project forecasts quarterly revenue for a fintech company using time-series analysis and SARIMA modeling.
 The goal is to provide management with data-driven revenue expectations for the upcoming year.

 ## Business Objective
 - Predict next year’s quarterly revenue